-Finding a counsellor you can trust, and who you think you will 'get on' with, may seem a little daunting (especially if you've never had counselling before) but I provide a safe, comfortable space where we can talk about anything at all that's troubling you, in confidence and without judgement.
-It may be anxiety, depression, family issues, bereavement, or something else that's impacting your life, but whatever it is, I will do my best to help you explore what it's like to be "you" and also work with you to find ways of moving forward.
+Finding an experienced counsellor you can trust may seem a little daunting, especially if you've never had counselling before, but I provide a calm, safe space, (be it on the phone, or in my counselling room), where we can explore anything that's troubling you, in confidence and without judgement.
+Maybe you are struggling with the impact of the coronavirus pandemic, suffering from a bereavement, or something else, but whatever it is, I will do my best to help you to make informed decisions and move forward in your life.

-As an integrative and humanistic counsellor with a person-centred base, I am able to offer a confidential and professional service with a way of working to suit your individual needs as I believe that everyone is unique.
-We are all different.
-I am also aware of the difficulties and challenges faced by people on the autism spectrum, such as those with Asperger's, and am happy to adapt my way of working accordingly.
+As an Integrative BACP Accredited Counsellor with a Person-Centred base, I offer a confidential and professional service with a way of working that can be tailored to your needs as I recognise that everyone is different.
+This will enable us to build a trusting relationship which is needed in order to explore difficult issues.
+I am also aware of the difficulties and challenges faced by people with ASD, (including women, where the condition may be less visible), and am happy to adapt my way of working accordingly.

-I won't judge or criticise you, or imply that you're a failure in any way, but will help you to explore any issues or concerns (past or present) in confidence.
-Life can be cruel, and has a way of hitting us hard when we least expect it, which can leave us feeling hurt, angry, or despairing.
-The impact and associated feelings are often too much for us to bear alone and we need the support of someone other than friends and family to help us through that sense of pain and isolation.
+I won't judge, analyse, or criticise you, or imply that you're a failure in any way, but will help you to explore any issues or concerns, or behaviour patterns (which are often rooted in the past), in a way that will give you a greater understanding of yourself and your problems.
+Life can be hard, and has a way of knocking us back when we least expect it, which can leave us feeling hurt, angry, or despairing.
+The impact and associated feelings are often too much for us to cope with alone and we need the support of someone other than friends and family to help us through that sense of pain and isolation.

-I don't give advice or say what you should or shouldn't do, but I can help you to understand and unravel your unwanted thoughts and feelings at your own pace.
-This will be in the safety of our therapeutic relationship within the counselling room of my private practice.
-I also aim to provide you with the tools you need to help yourself feel better and more able to cope.
+I won’t tell you what you should or shouldn't do because that wouldn’t help with the healing process but we can work together to understand and unravel your unwanted thoughts and feelings at your own pace.
+This will be in the safety of our therapeutic relationship, on the phone, or within the counselling room of my private practice.
+I will also provide you with the tools you need to help you feel better and more able to cope.

-I have experience of working creatively, which can help if you are a 'visual' person and struggle to express yourself in words alone, but it's entirely up to you.
-You have autonomy.
-You might like to work in this way or you might prefer to just talk, but I always make sure that I practise ethically and safely in accordance with the BACP Ethical Framework.
+I have experience of working creatively if you struggle to express yourself in words alone, but it's entirely up to you.
+I always make sure that I practise ethically and safely in accordance with the BACP Ethical Framework for the Counselling Professions.

 Please ring or email me for an appointment and we can discuss a day and time that will suit us both.